 Here are some of the examples we explored during the session that highlight both compliant and non-compliant passive fire installations, along with commentary on the issues identified and how they were rectified:

-6: Non-compliant collar systems replaced with a batt mastic and collar solution.
+1 & 2: Non-compliant collar systems replaced with a batt, mastic and collar system.

-8: Electrical riser with multiple services and inadequate fire stopping.
-A retrofit batt and mastic solution was installed to all penetrations.
+3 & 4: Electrical riser with many services with no/inadequate fire stopping.
+Retrofit batt and mastic solution installed to all services.

-49: Inadequate mastic used for cable penetrations.
-Removed and replaced with a compliant mastic and wrap solution.
+9 & 10: Some mastic was used to close up the cable penetrations.
+The mastic was removed and replaced with a compliant mastic and wrap solution.

-54: Multiple services penetrating the soffit with no access above.
-A bulkhead was constructed to enable treatment of all services.
+11 & 12: Multiple services penetrating the soffit with no access to the top side to treat.
+A large bulkhead was built to treat all services.

-57: Non-compliant wrap solution replaced with batt and wrap to protect electrical cables.
+13 & 14: A non-compliant wrap solution was replaced with batt and wrap to treat the various electrical cables.